jank-lang/jank/book/src/cpp-interop/native-libs.md

 }
 ```

 This is our header file.
-Now we can create a source file which implements our
+Now we can create a source file, `compress.cpp`, which implements our
 function.

 ```cpp